dfinity/candid/spec/Candid-Motoko.md

   definitions.
   All `<def>`s and the final `<actor>` from `foo.did` is turned into a `type` declaration in Motoko, according to `i`.
-  Imported IDL files are recursively inlined.
+  Imported Candid files are recursively inlined.

-  Variant: Imported IDL files are translated separately and included via `import` in Motoko.
+  Variant: Imported Candid files are translated separately and included via `import` in Motoko.

-* Importing IDL types from the Motoko compiler
+* Importing Candid types from the Motoko compiler

-  If `path/to/foo.did` a textual IDL file, then a declaration
+  If `path/to/foo.did` a textual Candid file, then a declaration

       import Foo "path/to/foo"